Nonparametrically consistent depth-based classifiers: Introduction

-Denoting by~$d_{\Sigmab}(\xb,\mub)=((\xb-\mub)'\Sigmab^{-1}(\xb-\mub))^{1/2}$ the Mahalanobis distance between~$\xb$ and~$\mub$ in the metric associated with the symmetric and positive definite matrix~$\Sigmab$, it is well known that the QDA classifier rewrites
+Denoting by $d_{\Sigmab}({\mathbf{x}},\mub)=(( {\mathbf{x}}-\mub)'\Sigmab^{-1}({\mathbf{x}}-\mub))^{1/2}$ the Mahalanobis distance between ${\mathbf{x}}$ and $\mub$ in the metric associated with the symmetric and positive definite matrix $\Sigmab$, it is well known that the QDA classifier rewrites

-where the constant~$C$ depends on~$\Sigmab_0$, $\Sigmab_1$, and $\pi_0$, hence classifies $\xb$ into Population~$1$ if it is sufficiently more central in Population~1 than in Population~0 (centrality, in elliptical setups, being therefore measured with respect to the geometry of the underlying equidensity contours).
-This suggests that \emph{statistical depth functions}, that are mappings of the form~$\xb\mapsto D(\xb,P)$ indicating how central~$\xb$ is with respect to a probability measure~$P$ (see Section~\ref{depthsec} for a more precise definition), are appropriate tools to perform nonparametric classification.
-Indeed, denoting by~$P_j$ the probability measure associated with Population~$j$ ($j=0,1$), (\ref{qda}) makes it natural to consider classifiers of the form
+where the constant $C$ depends on $\Sigmab_0$, $\Sigmab_1$, and $\pi _0$, hence classifies ${\mathbf{x}}$ into Population $1$ if it is sufficiently more central in Population 1 than in Population 0 (centrality, in elliptical setups, being therefore measured with respect to the geometry of the underlying equidensity contours).
+This suggests that \emph{statistical depth functions}, that are mappings of the form ${\mathbf{x}}\mapsto D({\mathbf{x}},P)$ indicating how central ${\mathbf{x}}$ is with respect to a probability measure $P$ (see Section~\ref{depthsec} for a more precise definition), are appropriate tools to perform nonparametric classification.
+Indeed, denoting by $P_j$ the probability measure associated with Population $j$ ($j=0,1$), (\ref{qda}) makes it natural to consider classifiers of the form

-based on some fixed statistical depth function~$D$.
-This \emph{max-depth approach} was first proposed in \cite{Liu:1999wm} and was then investigated in~\cite{Ghosh:2005wx}. \cite{Dutta:2012ig,Dutta:wt} considered max-depth classifiers based on the projection depth and on (an affine-invariant version of) the $L^p$ depth, respectively. \cite{Hubert:2010gk} modified the max-depth approach based on projection depth to better cope with possibly skewed data.
+based on some fixed statistical depth function $D$.
+This \emph {max-depth approach} was first proposed in Liu, Parelius and Singh \cite{Liu:1999wm} and was then investigated in Ghosh and Chaudhuri \cite{Ghosh:2005wx}.
+Dutta and Ghosh \cite{Dutta:2012ig,Dutta:wt} considered max-depth classifiers based on the projection depth and on (an affine-invariant version of) the $L^p$ depth, respectively.
+Hubert and Van~der Veeken \cite{Hubert:2010gk} modified the max-depth approach based on projection depth to better cope with possibly skewed data.